JessicaGarson/NYU-Intro-to-Python-Summer-2018/06-27-2018-Functions/about.md

 ## Homework Show and Tell
 We'll get started with reviewing our homework!
 Break up into groups of 5 - 6 and go around and discuss how you solved the homework assignment.

+## Code Examples
+We'll be using code examples for a lot of class today.
+This code is found under the code file inside of today's folder in the main repository.

 ## Mob Programming
 We're going to be programming together with one computer for a lot of today's class.
 The way this works is you will be lining up to use your my computer.
+I'll add this to GitHub after class.

 ## How to Prep For Next Class
 We have some time apart, there is a homework assignment around functions.